shreyansh-k/chrome-dino-hand-gestures/README.md

-# chrome-dino-hand-gestures
+# ML-gestrues
-controlling the popular game "Chrome dino" with hand gestures using ai/ml libraries
+controlling the popular game "Chrome dino" with right-hand using pyauto-gui and cv2.